AgentMC/Sao20/Translate/Ru/Part9.md

 On the other hand, minions opened their mouths again to shoot the miasmic breath.

 It was then that the light that just drifted in space moved.
 Tens thousands of light elements flew altogether as if they have their own will и wrapped up three minions’ bodies in a swirl.
-Like at the time when Меч of the Moonlight emitted spiritual light, their skins cracked и unpleasantly smelling smoke rose up, but it did not last for long.
+Like at the time when Меч Лунного Света emitted spiritual light, their skins cracked и unpleasantly smelling smoke rose up, but it did not last for long.

 Numerous light elements penetrated one after another into dark-gray bodies, making it to glow from the inside in pure white.